kexiZeroing/kexiZeroing.github.io/src/blog/debugging-css.md

 - A dialog is a component in a web page or app that usually contains an action or some task to perform.
 Dialogs have a role of `dialog`, which the browser will assign automatically for you when you use the `<dialog>` element.
 You can also create dialogs with ARIA: apply `role="dialog"` to an element like `<div>`.
 If it is a modal dialog, add `aria-modal="true"` when it shows, and remove it when it is dismissed.
 Dialogs can be modal (when shown with `dialog.showModal()`) or non modal (when shown with `dialog.show()`).
 When `<dialog>`s are modal, the browser will treat the content outside of the dialog as inert, and prevent keyboard focus from reaching web content outside of the dialog.
 If a `<dialog>` is not modal, the other content is not treated as inert.
 Browsers will close modal dialogs when users press `Escape`.
 Non-modal dialogs don't get this default behaviour, developers can add it where it makes sense.
 Check out the [slides](https://talks.hiddedevries.nl/G9mATs/slides) about how to build dialogs and popovers.

-  > `<dialog>` examples demo (default, error, wait, notify, confirm, transitioned, light dismiss, fully customized): https://codepen.io/argyleink/pen/VwJvqrW

-- CSS `unset` will remove all properties set directly on the matched element, and revert to inheriting from the cascade - like a parent element or `<body>` (if the property naturally inherits from its parent); `inherit` is pretty straight-forward that inherits all defined properties from its parent element (to inherit those non-inheritable properties). `revert` will set the property to the user agent stylesheet value — AKA the default browser style. `initial` is the nuclear option.
+- CSS `unset` resets to `inherit` if the property is inherited and to `initial` for non-inherited properties. `inherit` is pretty straight-forward that inherits all defined properties from its parent element (to inherit those non-inheritable properties). `revert` will set the property to the user agent stylesheet value — AKA the default browser style. `initial` is the nuclear option.
 This will reset a CSS property as if no CSS rules had been written for that value, which means it’s gonna remove the style all together.

   ```html
   <!-- What color is the <p> tag’s text? -->